AbanteAI/mentat/mentat-vscode/README.md

 ## Local development setup

-These instructions will run through the workflow of running the project locally and using the VSCode debugger for the extension and the webviews.
+These instructions will run through the workflow of running the project locally and (optionally) using the VSCode debugger for the extension and the webviews.

 **Prerequisites**